swiftly-solution/documentation/src/docs/scripting/events/gameevents/onugcfiledownloadfinished.md

 ---

 # OnUgcFileDownloadFinished
-This event is triggered when ugc_file_download_finished is triggered
+This event is triggered when ugc_file_download_finished is triggered.
 ::: tabs
 @tab Lua
 ```lua